lentil1016/cenote-child/README.md

-# elegantwriting-child
+# cenote-child
-child theme of elegantwriting
+child theme of cenote